SamLee77/Sam-Test-Docs/Test Markdown.md

 ### Conciseness Helps Web Readers
 I like seeing simple, concise writing because I am a monkey.

-`At this point in time we can’t ascertain the reason as to why the screen door was left open.` <br>
+`At this point in time we can’t ascertain the reason as to why the screen door was left open.` <br><br>
 `There is a desire on the part of many of us to maintain a spring break for the purpose of getting away from the demands of our studies.`

 # Task 5